Samoa Joe: Final appearances (2014–2015)

 In June 2014, Joe defeated Low Ki and Sanada in the finals of a tournament to win the TNA X Division Championship for a fifth and final time.
 At Hardcore Justice in August 2014, Joe successfully defended the X Division Championship against Low Ki.
 However, he vacated the title the following month due to an injury.
 At Bound for Glory in the Korakuen Hall in Tokyo, Japan in October 2014, Joe defended the title against Kaz Hayashi and Low Ki by in a three way dance despite not being the champion at the time, as the angle in which he vacated the title did not air until November 2014 due to a broadcast delay.

 On the January 7, 2015 episode of Impact Wrestling, Joe, MVP, Kenny King, Low Ki, and Eric Young helped Bobby Lashley win the TNA World Heavyweight Championship from Bobby Roode.
 MVP subsequently named the group the Beat Down Clan and declared Lashley to be a founding member.
 However, Lashley refused to join the Beat Down Clan, prompting the Beat Down Clan to attack him.
 At Lockdown later that month, the Beat Down Clan lost to Lashley, Austin Aries, Gunner, and Kurt Angle in a Lethal Lockdown match.
-Writing for the Wrestling Observer Newsletter, Kyle Johnson described Joe as "relegated to little more than a henchman in a cumbersome heel stable".
+Writing for the Wrestling Observer Newsletter, Kyle Johnson described Joe as having been "relegated to little more than a henchman in a cumbersome heel stable".

 Joe wrestled his final match for TNA on January 31, 2015, losing to Austin Aries in Wembley Arena in London, England (due to broadcast delay the match did not air until March 2015).
 In February 2015, Joe announced his departure from TNA, ending his run of nearly a decade with the company.
 According to Joe, he left TNA because of an incident during the European tour when the X Division Champion, Low Ki, suffered an injury and Joe was forced to book a match where he would lose the title; perceiving that TNA management did not care about the title change, he told TNA President Dixie Carter he would leave TNA.